sauerduels/stats-generator/README.md

 ## Notes

-- It is very important that you keep a backup of the file you want to run this script on.
-This script is destructive and may cause data corruption.
+- It is very important that you keep a backup of the file(s) on which you wish to run this script.
+It is destructive and may lead to data corruption.